yp87/leaf2mqtt/README.md

 ## Instructions

 1. Create a folder e.g. `leaf2mqtt`
-1. Drop all these files into that folder.
+1. Drop all these files into that folder (Code button, Download ZIP).
 1. `cd` into that folder
 1. Run `./image-build.sh`, which will prompt you for your `sudo` password
 1. That should have created a `leaf2mqtt` image: now you need to fire up a container from it.
 Doesn't need filesystem access, but you need to set four or six environment variables: